1314888/Equity/dd.md

 Can try to get earnings of individual sub business and assign hypothetical PE to get their valuation

-### Revenue
-What is the revenue like?

-	- What product contribute to what percent of sales?
-	- Maybe revenue is declining but it keep earnings up by cutting cost

-### Earnings
-When next earnings date will be released
-How far does year to date earnings differ from past year
-How is the Q - Q earnings?
-What is the return on equity?
-What is the earnings trend?

-	- Has there been a down quarter?
-	- Year to year how is the earnings, strong earnings record every quarter?
-	- How did earnings perform during recession
-	- What is the growth rate in earnings

-How does earnings compare to competitors and industry

-### Profit Margin
-How is the profit margin like?

-	- High profit margin is good for long term value and holding
-	- High profit margin might be bad because it means that there is no room for improvement
-	- For turn around you want it to be low because for the same increase in sales and costs, the EBIT will increase more

 ### Dividend Yield
 History of dividend, does it pay during bad times, over a long period